Technology health check

 Start here

-Book a stack decision session ($175) →Need to explain the situation first?
+Book a technology decision session ($175) →Need to explain the decision first?

-Send the bottleneck below.
-If the issue is structural, the next step is a full Stack Audit starting at $1,000.
-If it's smaller, I'll tell you that.
+Send the vendor proposal, AI idea, stack issue, or rebuild question below.
+If the issue is structural, the next step is a written Technology Health Check starting at $1,000.
+If it is smaller, I'll tell you that.

 ● Reply within 48 hours.
-No pitch deck.
-If this is clearly an audit case, I'll tell you that.
+No vendor pitch.
+If this is not the right fit, I'll tell you directly.

 Client results